top of page

 Thirty years on and those children now have children of their own.
 We have had to stop at a fixed membership of no more than 70 (in the Large Hall, of course) and have had speakers from all over the UK and some from abroad.
 We have members who have won prestigious prizes for their work and still have many of the original members.
 It is now nice to see younger members coming along.
 I've often thought what a shame we didn't think to take a picture of that original group.

 I went to the very first meeting of GtP, really before it got going.
 I was in the middle of doing my City and Guilds Embroidery.
 That was about two years before I did my C and G in quilting.
 After that I joined GtP properly.
 I think I went straight onto the committee as programme secretary, and stayed on the committee and later took over from Lesley Sharp as Chairman.
-My main love is modern quilts and but traditional appliqué ones.
-I enjoy also making dolls with characters – this is Hannah.
+My main love is modern quilts and also traditional appliqué ones.
+I enjoy making dolls with character too– this is Hannah.

 Barbara F